 To season or not to season your turkey skin

-- This is up to you but this is what we preferred to do
+- This is up to you but this is what we prefer:

-- We rubbed olive oil on the skin side of the turkey in order to brown and crisp the skins
+- We rubbed a few tablespoons olive oil on the skin side of the turkey in order to brown and crisp the skins.

 - Slice an onion and sprinkle it around your pieces of turkey